 She lives with schizophrenia and teaches at the University of Southern California.
 Her book, The Center Cannot Hold: My Journey Through Madness is one of my all-time favorite books.
 You can learn more about Elyn here.

 8. (Me!)
-I’m August Blair, a freelance writer and blogger.
+I’m August Blair, a freelance writer and the girl behind the Writers With Mental Illness Book Club.

 I live with schizoaffective disorder, and I write about my life.
 I’m also working on an autobiographical novel about mental illness and domestic violence.
 If you’d like to support me, you can do so here.
 (Thank you!!)